catango/build-rust-deb-action/README.md

 Defaults to the workspace.

 #### `rust-features`
-Additional rust package features of the package to be built.
+Additional rust package features of the package to be built
 [in the Cargo wiki](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html).

 Optional and empty by default.